-- This command is only available with Oracle Clusterware. - Optionally, you can use the -scannumber parameter to specify an ordinal number that identifies a specific SCAN listener.
+Parameter Description -netnum network_number The network number.
+The default network number is 1. -scannumber ordinal_number An ordinal number that identifies a specific SCAN listener.
 The range of values you can specify for this parameter is 1 to 3.
-If you do not use this parameter, then the utility displays the status of all SCAN listeners in the cluster. - Optionally, you can use the -verbose parameter to display detailed output.
+If you do not use this parameter, then the utility displays the status of all SCAN listeners in the cluster. -clientcluster cluster_name The name of the cluster that is running the shared SCAN listener. -all Display the status for SCAN listeners for all networks. -verbose Display detailed information.